Ashbajit/board_repo/README.md

 # board_repo
-Documents and related files for microcontroller boards
+Document and related files for various microcontroller boards